PerfectThymeTech/azure-ai-ml/README.md

 ## Architecture

-The following architecture is created by this respository:
+The following infrastructure is created by this respository:

 ![Architecture](/docs/architecture.png)